📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 • Can women be monks?

-The monks are usually open to talk about different topics and some of the non-shy ones will ask you questions about your life and home country.
+The monks are usually open to discussing different topics, and some less shy ones will ask you questions about your life and home country.

 I asked a lot of questions that can be considered personal or opinion-based.
 The two monks I chatted with were very open to answering them in an honest and sometimes funny way.